Also known as: shoulder rolls, arm circles, shoulder rotations, shoulder cars

 How to Do Shoulder Circles

-- Stand tall: Stand upright with feet shoulder-width apart, arms relaxed by your sides, chest open and core softly engaged to support the shoulders.
+- Stand tall: Stand upright with feet shoulder-width apart, arms relaxed at sides.
+Keep core engaged and neck neutral to protect the spine and posture.

 Muscle Groups